RasmusMai/PipeELK/README.md

 I've added the following in addition to what's in the `main` branch:
 - Internal node communication is now secured with TLS
-- HTTPS is used internally and requires authentication
+- HTTPS is used internally and requires basic authentication
-- Automatically generated CA and certificates for the elasticsearch
+- Automatically generated CA and certificates for elasticsearch
     - Kibana doesn't do TLS herself, it's delegated to nginx.
     - All components are using self-signed certificates, so certificate validation has been disabled.
+      *(Though this could be solved by deploying the CA to all applicable services.)*
 - Kibana now uses native authentication instead of relying on nginx.
 - xpack is now enabled on all nodes